enoy19/zpl-tool/README.md

 ## Features

-- **📄 Manage Multiple ZPL Templates**: Easily handle multiple ZPL templates with variable support.
+- **✏️ Manage Multiple ZPL Templates**: Easily handle multiple ZPL templates with variable support.
 - **🔍 Live Template Preview**: Generates a live preview of the templates with automatic updates when testing variables.
 - **🖨️ Support for Multiple Printers**: Manage multiple printers, including Serial and TCP printers.
 - **🔢 Bulk Printing**: Efficiently print in bulk by providing a CSV file.
+- **📄 PDF Printing**: Print any PDF file.

 ## Quick Start